 Confident Conversations about Technology – our story so far…

-Throughout 2017, we dreamed, developed and demonstrated that a change in culture is created by positive storytelling from influential and inspiring individuals.
+Throughout 2016, 2017 and 2018 we dreamed, developed and demonstrated that a change in culture is created by positive storytelling from influential and inspiring individuals.
 This mantra is evidenced by our widespread recognition as well as the reflections detailed by delegates, using SSSC open badges, who have passed through the programme and continue to be friends and advocates of the work our team is cultivating.
 Alongside the ever increasing number of families who inform our work, we will continue to feed the growing need for appropriate, up to date and accessible resources, leading the decisions of the future.

 We would like to thank all our delivery partners.
 But mostly we would like the opportunity to acknowledge the contributions and unwavering support from the people living with dementia who inspire us every day and showcase how their experiences are valued and can influence change.